Fentanyl Withdrawal Symptoms, Timeline, and Treatment

 - Intensive outpatient (IOP) and standard outpatient treatment.
 You attend scheduled treatment appointments while living at home.
 IOP involves longer sessions several times a week, while standard outpatient involves shorter sessions that take place less frequently.

-Most health insurance plans cover opioid detox and addiction treatment.
+Call our compassionate and helpful admissions navigators at to learn more about your treatment options.
+If you’re worried about the cost of rehab, most health insurance plans cover opioid detox and addiction treatment.
 The coverage may differ depending on your plan and your needs.
 We can help you